Saboteur-1942

 Only Kane, and the audience, know the true culprit and sets out on a quest for both his innocence and to find and capture the real culprit.

-The film then sets off a tale of adventure, cross-country hijinks, romance, and political espionage, quite similar to a Hitchcock classic, North by Northwest, which followed years later.
+The film then sets off a tale of adventure, cross-country hijinks, romance, and political espionage, similar to a Hitchcock classic, North by Northwest, which followed years later.

-This film contains some excellent scenes- the traveling Carnie train adventure, the blind man, and especially the climactic chase scene atop the Statue of Liberty are fantastic.
+This film contains some excellent scenes- the traveling Carnie train adventure, the blind man, and the climactic chase scene atop the Statue of Liberty are fantastic.

 Leave a Reply